Ricker Polsdorfer, MD

 If esophageal cancer is localized and has not spread beyond the original site, surgical removal of the cancer is the most common treatment.
 The goal is to remove as much of the cancer as possible while preserving as much function of the esophagus as possible.
 It may also be done with chemoradiation, a combination of radiation therapy and chemotherapy to shrink the tumor before surgery or to try to kill off any remaining cancer cells after surgery.
 Surgical removal is not always an option since most esophageal cancers are found in advanced stages.
 In this case, surgery may be done as palliative care to improve the function of the esophagus.

 High grade dysplasia is a change in cell structure that is a precursor to cancer.
 Surgery for high grade dysplasia and early stage cancer offer the best chance for a cure.
 Options include:

 Small, noninvasive cancer can be removed during an endoscopy.
-A tube with a lighted tip and camera are inserted through the mouth and throat.
+A tube with a lighted tip and camera is inserted through the mouth and throat.
 It can also be inserted through small incisions in chest and/or abdomen if the surgeon needs to access the tumor from a different angle.
 The tumor is removed along with a margin of healthy tissue to try to ensure that all the cancer is completely removed.
 The doctor will examine and take samples of the removed tissue.
 Tissue samples will be examined under a microscope for the presence of cancer.